sinefuse/sinefuse.github.io/README.md

 # sinefuse.github.io

 My own personal website, built on the fundamental structure of tgmguide.github.io.
+It's still a work in progress.

 As such, this website is based on [Lanyon](https://lanyon.getpoole.com/) (with modifications to the CSS and the template pages), which in turn is a theme for [Jekyll](https://jekyllrb.com).